 Introduction

-Ageing is a natural process that entails biological, psychological and social transformations, many of which directly affect the mental health of older adults.
+“Aging” is a natural process that involves biological, psychological and social transformations, many of which directly affect the mental health of older adults.
 In this context, depression in old age has become a growing and often underestimated problem.
-Its manifestations often differ from those observed at other stages of life, and its effects are not limited to the emotional realm but also significantly impact cognitive functions, such as memory, attention and executive functions.
+Its manifestations often differ from those observed in other stages of life, and its effects are not limited to the emotional realm but also significantly impact cognitive functions, such as memory, attention and executive functions.

 Despite its high prevalence, depression in older adults continues to be underdiagnosed, especially when it presents with atypical symptoms or is confused with cognitive impairment.
-This overlap can give rise to conditions such as depressive pseudodementia, where the cognitive impairment is secondary to depression and potentially reversible.
-Faced with this scenario, it becomes urgent to implement therapeutic strategies that integrate emotional treatment with the preservation of cognitive functions.
+This overlap can lead to conditions such as depressive pseudodementia, where the cognitive impairment is secondary to depression and potentially reversible.
+Given this panorama, it becomes urgent to implement therapeutic strategies that integrate emotional treatment with the preservation of cognitive functions.

 Depression in older adults and its impact on cognition